-- 1. Untap: The Dark Side player untaps all his or her cards and units in the build zone and arenas (he or she turns any sideways cards so they face the right way).
-Then the Light Side player does the same.
+- 1. Untap: The Dark Side player untaps all of his or her cards and units in the build zone and arenas (he or she turns any sideways cards so they face the right way).
+Then the Light Side player does the same with his or her cards.
 You can't play cards or abilities during this step. - 2.
 Gain Force: The Dark Side player adds 4 Force to his or her total Force.
 Then the Light Side player does the same.
 You can't play cards or abilities during this step. - 3.
-Roll for build points: The Light Side player rolls one of the dice.
+Rollforbuildpoints: The Light Side player rolls one die.
 Each player then gets a number of build points equal to the number rolled.
-You get 1 bonus build point if you have at least 1 unit in each arena. - 4.
-Dark Side draws: The Dark Side player draws a card. - 5.
-Dark Side builds: During this step, the Dark Side player can build unit and Mission cards, deploy units, and complete Missions (see p.
-18).
-That player may also send retreated units back into battle, move Pilots (see p.
-32), rearrange cards in a stack (see p.
-45), and play abilities and Battle cards that read, "Play only during your build step."
+You get 1 bonus build point if you have at least 1 unit in each arena.
+If you have an ability that can affect the build roll or is affected by it, play it here.